Extendability of automorphisms of K3 surfaces: Introduction

-Here a group of automorphisms of a K3 surface is \emph{symplectic} if it acts on the $1$-dimensional space $H^0(X, \Omega^2_{X/K})$ trivially.
-It is known that if a symplectic resp.~non-symplectic automorphism of a K3 surface in characteristic $0$ has a finite prime order $l$ then $l \leq 7$ resp.~$l \leq 19$.
-So this theorem give examples in most of the cases where Theorem \ref{thm:sympfin} does not apply.
-For orders $13,17,19$ see Proposition \ref{prop:131719}.
+Here a group of automorphisms of a K3 surface is said to be \emph{symplectic} if it acts on the $1$-dimensional space $H^0(X, \Omega^2_{X/K})$ trivially.
+It is known that if a symplectic (resp.\ non-symplectic) automorphism of a K3 surface in characteristic $0$ has a finite prime order $l$ then $l \leq 7$ (resp.\ $l \leq 19$).
+So Theorem \ref{thm:non-extendable} gives examples in most of the cases where Theorem \ref{thm:sympfin} does not apply.
+For automorphisms of orders $13$, $17$, and $19$, see Proposition \ref{prop:131719}.

-The origin of this study is a question of Keiji Oguiso asking whether the existence of a projective smooth model implies extendability of automorphism groups.
-Some of our examples admit projective smooth models, thus answer his question negatively.

-To prove Theorem \ref{thm:sympfin} and a part of Theorem \ref{thm:non-extendable}, we use results of Liedtke--Matsumoto \cite{Liedtke--Matsumoto} on birational geometry of models of K3 surfaces and their equivariant versions (Section \ref{sec:G-flops}) to reduce it to the following local result on simultaneous equivariant resolution, which may be of independent interest. \begin{thm} Let $(B,\fm)$ be a flat local $\cO_K$-algebra of relative dimension $2$ obtained as the localization of a finite type $\cO_K$-algebra at a maximal ideal, with $B/\fm \cong k$, $B \otimes K$ smooth, and $B \otimes k$ an RDP (rational double point).
-Let $G$ be a nontrivial finite group of order prime to $p$ acting on $B$ faithfully.
-Then $B$ admits a simultaneous $G$-equivariant resolution in the category of algebraic spaces after replacing $K$ by a finite extension if and only if the $G$-action is symplectic (in the sense of Definition \ref{defn:symplectic}). \end{thm}
+Let us now explain the strategy of the proof.
+Using generalizations of results of Liedtke--Matsumoto \cite{Liedtke--Matsumoto} on birational geometry of models of K3 surfaces to equivariant settings (Section \ref{sec:G-flops}), we reduce Theorem \ref{thm:sympfin} and a part of Theorem \ref{thm:non-extendable} to the following local result on simultaneous equivariant resolution, which may be of independent interest. \begin{thm} Let $(B,\fm)$ be a flat local $\cO_K$-algebra of relative dimension $2$ obtained as the localization of a finite type $\cO_K$-algebra at a maximal ideal, with $B/\fm \cong k$, $B \otimes K$ smooth, and $B \otimes k$ an RDP (rational double point).
+Let $G$ be a nontrivial finite group of order prime to $p$ acting on $B$ over $\cO_K$ faithfully.
+Then $B$ admits a simultaneous $G$-equivariant resolution in the category of algebraic spaces after replacing $K$ by a finite extension if and only if the $G$-action is symplectic (in the sense of Definition \ref{defn:symplectic}(\ref{defn:symplectic:3})). \end{thm}

 Here a simultaneous resolution is a proper morphism $\cX \to \Spec B$ which is an isomorphism on the generic fiber and the minimal resolution on the special fiber.
-This will be proved in Section \ref{sec:localresolution}.
+We prove Theorem \ref{thm:localresolution} in Section \ref{sec:localresolution} by giving a classification of symplectic actions (Proposition \ref{prop:local action}) and case-by-case explicit simultaneous resolutions (Proposition \ref{prop:local resolution}).

-Currently we do not have any explanation why symplecticness arise as a key condition.
-It may be related to the fact that the RDPs in characteristic $0$ are precisely the quotient singularities by ``symplectic'' group actions (cf.\ Remark \ref{rem:RDP in char 0}).
+Currently we do not have any explanation why symplecticness arises as a key condition.
+It may be related to the fact that the RDPs in characteristic $0$ are precisely the quotient singularities by ``symplectic'' group actions (cf.\ proof of Proposition \ref{prop:symplecticRDP}).